island-is/island.is/apps/services/auth/personal-representative-public/README.md

 ## Access

-The API is accessible via X-Road security servers to machine clients with a specific scope.
+The API is accessible only through X-Road security servers to machine clients with a specific scope.

 ### Scope